 Links to new items and items with deadlines will be posted here.
 As the deadlines pass, these links will be removed.
 In general, links to new items will be removed every three to seven days although highly important items will remain longer.

-Interior has issued a funding opportunity to enhance Tribal engagement in the environmental review process.
+DOJ has issued a funding opportunity to address sexual assault services by Tribes and Tribal organizations.
 To learn more, click here.

-The CDC has issued a funding opportunity to strengthen the public health system.
+WA State Commerce has issued a funding opportunity to develop low-income, multifamily housing.
 To learn more, click here.

 INSTITUTE OF MUSEUM AND LIBRARY SCIENCES

-ADDED ON JULY 14, 2023: The Institute of Museum and Library Sciences has issued a funding opportunity to support small museums of all disciplines in project-based efforts to serve the public through exhibitions, educational/interpretive programs, digital learning resources, policy development and institutional planning, technology enhancements, professional development, community outreach, audience development, and/or collections management, curation, care, and conservation.
-The closing date for this funding opportunity is November 15, 2023. $2.6 million is being made available under this opportunity with maximum awards of $75,000 and minimum awards of $5,000.
-To download the synopsis, click here.
+ADDED ON JANUARY 10, 2024: The Institute of Museum and Library Sciences has issued a funding opportunity to to assist Native American tribes in improving core library services for their communities. $3.75 million is being made available under this opportunity with maximum awards of $150,000.
+Proposals are due on April 1, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON JULY 14, 2023: The Institute of Museum and Library Sciences has issued a funding opportunity to support projects that use the transformative power of professional development and training to generate systemic change within museums of all types and sizes.
-The closing date for this funding opportunity is November 15, 2023. $4.3 million will be made available under this funding opportunity with maximum awards of $250,000 and minimum awards of $5,000.
+ADDED ON DECEMBER 19, 2023: The Institute of Museum and Library Sciences has issued a funding opportunity to advance the growth and development of a diverse workforce of museum professionals. $2 million is being made available under this opportunity with maximum awards of $500,000.
+Proposals are due on March 1, 2024.
 To download the synopsis, click here.
 To download the entire funding opportunity, click here.

 DEPARTMENT OF ENERGY

-ADDED ON JUNE 28, 2023: The Department of Energy has issued a funding opportunity to perform deep energy retrofits of low-income residential buildings and empower local community representation within the energy workforce. $25,000,000 is being made available under this opportunity with maximum awards of $2,000,000 and minimum awards of $500,000.
-Proposals are due on January 5, 2024.
+ADDED ON JANUARY 28, 2024: The Department of Energy has issued a funding opportunity to support clean energy technology deployment on tribal lands. $25,000,000 is being made available under this funding opportunity with maximum awards of $5,000,000.
+Proposals are due on May 30, 2024.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 NATIONAL PARK SERVICE